 11.1.2.1.1 Definition

 The ProxyClass ManagedEntity represents the role that can be played by an instance of an IOC defined in NRMs, e.g. Generic NRM, NR and NG-RAN NRM, or 5GC NRM.
-ManagedEntity is used in the specification of provisioning operations to represent an instance of an IOC defined in these NRMs.
+ManagedEntity is used in the specification of provisioning operations and notifications to represent an instance of an IOC defined in these NRMs.